Tanmayss1/Tanmayss1/README.md

 - 👋 Hi, I’m Tanmay Parmar From Gwalior(M.P), India
-- 👀: I'm interested in Data Science, Analytics Fields.
+- 👀: I'm interested in Data Science, Analytic Fields, Machine Learning, or Any work related to futuristic technologies
 - 🌱 I’m currently learning(different libraries, models, techniques used in analysis, and machine learning).
 - 💞️ I’m looking to collaborate on SQL, Python, Tableau, ML techniques, or any related work with analysis.
 - 📫 How to reach me ...
 Click on my bio, and reach me on LinkedIn anytime you want.